 Policy for Transporting Customers

 Home Care Heroes does not currently offer transportation incentives to Heroes (contractor).
-Transportation is including in the flat-rate of $32 per hour.
+Transportation is including in the standard hourly per hour.
 It is to the discretion of the Heroes and members whether extra allowance is provided at the end of each booking.

 Home Care Heroes verifies that all Heroes have a valid licence and records their cars registration number.
 This information is verified by HCH annually.
 It is important that the member (consumer) also verify that Heroes have their valid Green slip insurance and valid driver’s licence as additional precaution.